Skip to content ↓

 Pupil is attending a session at another setting where they are also registered

-Authorised leave of absence
+Absent leave of absence

 M